Herodium

 The Story of the Herodium

-In 28 BC, right after Herod’s marriage to his third wife Mariamne, the daughter of the High Priest, he laid the cornerstone for the city and fort of Herodion.
-The palace was built in the form of a fortress by Herod between 22 BC and 15 BC.
-He deliberately chose to build Herodium exactly where he won a battle in 40 BC against the Euphrates and the Jews who cooperated with them.
+In 28 BC, right after marrying his third wife Mariamne, the daughter of the High Priest, Herod laid the cornerstone for the city and fort of Herodium.
+He built the palace as a fortress between 22 BC and 15 BC, deliberately choosing the site where he had won a battle in 40 BC against the Euphrates and the Jews who cooperated with them.

-The fortress had two main intentions for Herod: he wanted to use it as a mausoleum for himself and to have a place to escape to in case of another rebellion by the Jews.
-For that reason, the Herodium is surrounded by a double wall that is about 20 meters/65.6 high and about 63/207 meters in diameter.
+Herod intended the fortress to serve two main purposes: as his mausoleum and as a place to escape in case of another Jewish rebellion.
+To secure the site, he surrounded Herodium with a double wall about 20 meters high and 63 meters in diameter.

-Between the walls, Herod built a magnificent palace that included many rooms, a lounge, and a bathhouse.
-The main part of the palace was built North of the Herodiumn, in the form of a small city called the Lower Herodium, where remains of water pools and many buildings were found.
-The Lower Rodion continued to exist intermittently until the Byzantine period, after which it was abandoned.
+Inside the walls, Herod constructed a magnificent palace with many rooms, a lounge, and a bathhouse.
+The main part of the palace was built to the north, forming a small city called the Lower Herodium, where remains of water pools and many buildings have been discovered.
+The Lower Herodium existed intermittently until the Byzantine period before being abandoned.

-With the construction of Herodium, the city became the capital of the district where it was located and was regularly inhabited by the king’s courtiers.
-Herod himself, according to the researchers, used the palace mainly as a summer home.
-Herod was buried there in a magnificent ceremony in 4 BC.
+With Herodium’s construction, the city became the district’s capital and was regularly inhabited by the king’s courtiers.
+Researchers believe Herod mainly used the palace as a summer home.
+He was buried there in a magnificent ceremony in 4 BC.

 During the Great Revolt of 66, the Herodium fell to the Jewish rebels, who fortified it against the Roman forces.
 Four years later, after the destruction of the temple, the Roman governor of Judea, and the commander of the Tenth Roman Legion, took control of the fortress.